-Use and Distribution of Bond Proceeds
+Estimated Use and Distribution of Bond Proceeds

-A portion of the proceeds of the Bonds will be used to reimburse the Developers for Road System improvements and related engineering costs as shown below.
-Additionally, proceeds from the Bonds will be used to pay developer interest, twelve (12) months of capitalized interest, and certain costs of issuance of the Bonds.
+Proceeds from the sale of the Bonds will be used to finance certain capital improvement projects for the Road System.
+Additionally, proceeds from the Bonds will be used to pay certain costs of issuance of the Bonds.